Joewus12345/openai-support-agent-demo/README.md

 - Streaming suggested responses
 - Suggested actions to execute tool calls
 - Auto-execution of tool calls for non-sensitive actions
+- Input guardrails for relevance and jailbreak detection

 Feel free to customize this demo to suit your specific use case.